derekjohnson/boilerplate/README.md

 ##### SVG images

-* SVG's in ./src/assets/images optimised using svgmin
+* SVG's in ./src/assets/svg optimised using svgmin
 * Optimised SVG's rasterised using svg2png
-* PNG's optimised using imageoptim and imagealpha
+* PNG's in ./src/assets/png optimised using imageoptim and imagealpha
+* All images flattened and copied to ./dist/images/

 ##### Icons